rosie-designs/Nezumi-Escape/README.md

    cd your-repo-name

 4. **Running the game**:
-   - Open and run the NezumiEscapeFinal.py
+   - Open and run the *NEZUMI ESCAPE FINAL.py* file